Palme d'Or: History

-Additionally, in 2013, when Blue Is the Warmest Color won the Palme d'Or, the jury headed by Steven Spielberg awarded it to the film's actresses Adèle Exarchopoulos and Léa Seydoux, as well as the director Abdellatif Kechiche.
+In 2013, when Blue Is the Warmest Color won the Palme d'Or, the jury headed by Steven Spielberg awarded it to the film's actresses Adèle Exarchopoulos and Léa Seydoux, as well as the director Abdellatif Kechiche.
 This remains the only instance where multiple Palme d'Or trophies were presented.
 The jury decided to include the actresses in the recognition due to a Cannes policy that forbids the Palme d'Or-winning film from receiving any additional awards.
 This policy would have prevented the jury from acknowledging the actresses separately.
 Regarding the unorthodox decision, Spielberg commented, "Had the casting been 3% wrong, [the film] wouldn't have worked like it did for us".
 Subsequently, Kechiche auctioned off his Palme d'Or trophy to fund his new feature film.
 In an interview with The Hollywood Reporter, he expressed dissatisfaction with the festival's decision to award multiple trophies, stating that he felt they had "publicly insulted" him.
 He added, "Liberating myself from this Palme d'Or is a way of washing my hands of this sorry affair".